 Warmth, redness, or pus near the bruise

-Apply ice packs every 20 minutes you're awake for the first 24 hours.
+Apply ice packs every 20 minutes while you're awake for the first 24 hours.

-Use warm compresses every 20 minutes for the next 24 hours.
+Use warm compresses every 20 minutes while you're awake for the next 24 hours.